PrefectHQ/prefect/docs/tutorial/workers.md

 !!! note "Why the `skip_push=True`?"
     For this tutorial, your Docker worker is running on your machine, so we don't need to push the image built by `flow.deploy` to a registry.
 When your worker is running on a remote machine, you will need to push the image to a registry that the worker can access.

-    You remove the `skip_push=True` argument and include your registry name to push the image to a registry.
+    Remove the `skip_push=True` argument and include your registry name to push the image to a registry.

 Now that you've updated your script, you can run it to deploy your flow to the work pool: